AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-adaptive-form-aem-sites.md

 * **Tagging:** AEM Sites pages allow you to [assign tags or labels to a page, an asset, or other content](/help/implementing/developing/introduction/tagging-framework.md).
 Tags are keywords or metadata labels that provide a way to categorize and organize content based on specific criteria.
 You can assign one or more tags to pages, assets, or any other content items within AEM to improve search and categorize the assets.
 * **Locking and Unlocking content:** AEM Sites allow users to [control access and modifications to pages](/help/sites-cloud/authoring/fundamentals/editing-content.md) within the AEM Sites environment.
 When a page is locked, it means that it is protected from unauthorized changes or edits by other users.
 Only the user who has locked the content or a designated administrator can unlock it to allow modifications.

-In addtion, Adaptive Forms in AEM Page Editor use [Adaptive Forms Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/adaptive-forms/introduction.html?lang=en#features).
+In addition, Adaptive Forms in AEM Page Editor use [Adaptive Forms Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/adaptive-forms/introduction.html?lang=en#features).
 These Core Components provide a standard and easier methods to style and customize the components, identical to [AEM Sites WCM Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html?lang=en).

 ## How to create or embed an Adaptive Form in AEM Sites page or AEM Experience Fragment? {#various-options-to-create-or-embed-an-adaptive-form-in-aem-sites-page-or-aem-experience-fragment}